lbelzile/experimental-F21/content/example/01-onewayanova.markdown

 </tbody>
 </table>

 There isn’t strong evidence of difference in strength between groups prior to intervention.
-We can report the findings.
+We can report the findings as follows:

 We carried a one-way analysis for the pre-test results to ensure that the group abilities are the same in each treatment group; results show no significant differences at the 5% level ($F$ (2, 63) = 1.13, `\(p\)` = 0.329).